khanlou/Meridian/Documentation/03 - Query Parameters.md

     @QueryParameter("sortDirection") var sortDirection: SortDirection = .ascending

+The above example also shows providing a default, which will use that value if the `sortDirection` is not provided.

 ### Presence

 HTTP allows query parameters with no value.
 These are intended to be treated as flags.
 For example, this is valid path and query string: